 The genesis for the 180 SPM dates back to 1984 and more specifically, the 1984 Olympics.
 Renowned running coach, Dr. Jack Daniels noted that for track events of 800 meters and higher, only one athlete had a SR of 180 or lower.

 Think in terms of another sport, cycling.
 You can push a big gear at slower RPM’s and go the same speed as another cyclist riding in a smaller gear, but pedaling much faster.
 While the first rider will likely tire (muscularly) before the second rider, their cardiovascular demand is likely less than that of other cyclist.
-Like elite runners, so long as the first rider has conditioned themselves properly, the higher cardiovascular demand should not be an issue.
+Like elite runners, so long as the rider that pedals at high RPM’s has conditioned themselves properly, the higher cardiovascular demand should not be an issue.

 In respect to Dr. Daniels observations at the 1984 Olympics, it stands to reason that not only do elite runners have better running economy (i.e., running form) than non-elite runners, but they are able to sustain a SR of 180 + due to their exceptional cardiovascular fitness.

-Running with a short anterior stride and a long posterior stride is the most efficient way to run from both an economical and performance standpoint.
-This equates to an overall shorter stride than a runner who has both a long anterior and posterior stride, as most ‘amateurs’ do.
+Running with a short forward stride and a long posterior stride is the most efficient way to run from a biomechanical standpoint.
 While not scientific per se, from working with endurance athletes over the years, most non-elite runners tend to have the reverse form from that of elites – a long anterior stride and short posterior stride.
 This equates to not only a slower SR, but greater eccentric stress on the hamstrings, less glute activation, less transverse hip rotation and increased braking forces (though we like to call it, ‘coasting’).
-This equates to a lower running economy, greater ground reaction force and an increased chance for injury.
+This equates to a lower running economy, greater ground reaction force and likely an increased chance for injury.

 In respect to running, your legs act as pendulums.
 Therefore, the more mass there is at the end of the pendulum (i.e., lower leg, shoes), the greater the energy requirement to decelerate and accelerate the leg.
 As such, most elite mid-long distance runners are purpose-built for running with small calves and also wear the lightest possible shoes to reduce their energy cost.